 We’re dreamers, innovators and pioneers with the creative prowess and business acumen that built empires of the likes of Facebook, Instagram, and several other successful startups.
 However, like anything else in life, this go-getter attitude has its downsides as well.

-I recently read an article in an insightful blog about why generation Y has become one of the most dissatisfied generations.
+According to studies, generation Y has become one of the most dissatisfied generations.
 The writer believes that their disappointment and restlessness is due to their sense of entitlement and exceedingly high expectations, which often go unmet.

 Millenials (or Gen Ys) tend to have loftier expectations and they expect to reap the rewards faster than what’s realistically possible.
 The article states that these high expectations, coupled with feelings of being special, can mess them up on an emotional level when they realize that reality cannot match their expectations without hard work, diligence and patience.